Godavari River System: Map with Tributaries

 Moving into Andhra Pradesh, it forms the Dowleswaram Barrage near Rajahmundry.
 This barrage helps control the river’s flow and stops saltwater from coming in.

-Finally, in Odisha, the Godavari River merges with the Sabari River before reaching the Bay of Bengal.
-This journey shows how the river travels through different states, providing water and life along the way.
+Finally, the Godavari River merges with the Sabari River in Odisha before reaching the Bay of Bengal.
+This journey shows how the river travels through different states, providing water and life.

 Area Distribution of Godavari Basin